 Colorectal cancer (CRC) is the third most common cancer worldwide [1].
-In terms of mortality, it ranks third, in both genders [1].
-Mortality from colorectal cancer is declining, except in Japan where it is stable [2].
+In terms of mortality, it ranks third, in both sexes [1].
+Mortality from CRC is declining, except in Japan, where it is stable [2].

-The most common colorectal cancer is adenocarcinoma.
-There are three main types of colorectal adenocarcinoma: conventional adenocarcinoma (AC), mucinous adenocarcinoma, and signet ring adenocarcinoma (SRAC) [3, 4].
+The most common CRC is adenocarcinoma.
+There are three main types of colorectal adenocarcinoma: conventional adenocarcinoma (AC), mucinous adenocarcinoma, and signetring adenocarcinoma (SRAC) [3, 4].

-Signet ring carcinoma is an extremely rare subtype of colorectal cancer [3, 5, 6].
-Its frequency ranges from 0.3-4.6% [3, 7, 8].
-Five-year survival ranges from 11-46% [9].
-This subtype of colon cancer was first described by Laufman and Saphir in 1951 [10].
+Signet-ring carcinoma is an extremely rare subtype of CRC [3, 5, 6].
+Its frequency ranges 0.3-4.6% [3, 7, 8].
+Five-year survival ranges 11-46% [9].
+This subtype of colon cancer was first described by Laufman and Saphir [10] in 1951.